Herbal Teas: Know the Risks So You Can Enjoy the Benefits

-Calamine tea’s side effects are serious.
-They include risks of bleeding, severe drowsiness if mixed with alcohol, and can be dangerous during pregnancy.
+Chamomile tea’s side effects are serious.
+They include bleeding risks and severe drowsiness if mixed with alcohol and can be dangerous during pregnancy.

 Herbal Tea Can Interact With Medications

-Herbal teas’ interactions with medications are largely unknown to the layperson.
+Herbal teas’ interactions with medications are mainly unknown to the layperson.
 Most people don’t know or understand the interactions between herbal teas and common prescription drugs.

 Yet many of the adverse effects of herbal tea come from interactions with medications.
-For example, blood thinners, anti-coagulants, and aspirin can cause liver and kidney damage when combined with herbal teas.
+For example, when combined with herbal teas, blood thinners, anti-coagulants, and aspirin can cause liver and kidney damage.

 The side effects of herbal teas interacting with your medication can be life-threatening.
-Therefore, it is extremely important to inform your physician what herbal teas you consume.
+Therefore, informing your physician about what herbal teas you consume is extremely important.

 A Mayo Clinic report states herbal compounds caused 1-in-5 deaths from non-ailment-related liver failure.
-This figure has doubled in ten years; it’s correlated with the growing popularity of herbal teas.
+This figure has doubled in ten years, correlated with the growing popularity of herbal teas.

 Valerian tea benefits you by acting as an excellent sedative and sleep aid.
-Owing to these properties, many mass-market tea brands promote valerian tea for sleep.
-They often offer enticing blends (e.g., DavidsTea, Valerian Nights).
+Many mass-market tea brands promote valerian tea for sleep due to these properties.
+In addition, they often offer enticing blends (e.g., DavidsTea, Valerian Nights).

 Healthcare professionals also suggest avoiding using valerian tea with many medical prescriptions.
 They also advise discontinuing long-term use.
-Stopping Valerian tea consumption for two weeks before any surgical treatment is recommended, and women should avoid it during pregnancy.
+For example, stopping Valerian tea consumption for two weeks before any surgical treatment is recommended, and women should avoid it during pregnancy.